kyvio/Algorithms/README.md

 # Disclaimer

-The algorithms provided in this repository are intended for educational purposes only.
-The authors do not take any responsibility for the accuracy, reliability, or suitability of these algorithms for any particular purpose.
+The algorithms in this repository are provided for educational purposes only, and the authors do not guarantee their accuracy or suitability for any particular purpose.
+Users should verify their results and comply with API provider's terms of service.
+The authors are not liable for any consequences of using these algorithms.

-Users should exercise caution and verify the results of the algorithms using other sources before using them.
-It is the responsibility of the user to ensure that their use of the algorithms complies with the terms of service of the API providers.

 ## Credits